 From Anne Moss: David Kyre, Daniel’s dad, sent me this picture of hamburgers and melted cheese in the shape of hearts– a #griefheart to honor his son who died by suicide.
 Daniel’s birthday is July 6.
 An incredibly talented musician, Daniel was on his way to fame and fortune.

 David Kyre: “I hadn’t planned on putting thick slices of cheese on these burgers because I bought the cheese as a snack for low carb diet to pinch and eat.
-My wife thought that’s why I got them so I broke them up and placed them on the patties.
-See the … Read more...
+My wife thought that’s why I got them so I broke them up and placed them on the patties. … Read more...

 Diane lost her son to suicide on March 29, 2017 and this #griefheart is in honor of Joshua’s struggle with addiction and depression, like my son Charles.
 At this writing, she is struggling with those initial stages of grief–fog, shock, and disbelief.
 I remember this stage.
 I was so confused and being able to follow more than two steps was a challenge.